fpdev-io/blog/_posts/2020-08-01-what-is-functional-programming.markdown

 author: fp_dev
 ---

+Functional Programming is getting more and more popular nowadays.

-Many developers want to learn Functional Programming these days but as it turns out it's not that easy.
+Many developers want to learn Functional Programming but as it turns out it's not that easy.
 It's easy when we try to explain someone what Functional Programming really is.

-We usually say:
+Dozens of people say that functional programming is all about immutable values, lambda functions or special languages.
+It's all true but these things above are only additions.

+It all comes down to saying that:
 ## `Functional Programming is a programming with functions.`
 Some time ago I was Java Developer.
 One day I decided that I'd like to be Scala developer.
 I didn't have any previous experience with this language.